 What about the ABC’s and other basic concepts?

 These concepts were introduced or reinforced through the various themes on a daily basis.
 Rather than having the children sit down and have a lesson on the color red, for example, the color red and the sound of the word red was used through casual interaction with the toddlers on a daily basis.
 A print rich environment where toddlers can explore these concepts was also part of the overall program.

-This truly is a very brief overview of what all goes on in developing a lesson plan but it gives at least an idea of the potential that can be planned or provided for in a toddler classroom.
+This truly is a very brief overview of what goes in to developing a lesson plan, but it gives at least an idea of the potential that can be planned or provided for in a toddler classroom.
 Keep in mind that the classroom or learning environment itself is an extension and key aspect of any lesson plan.

 Books available on Amazon…